Books relating to human rights on a library shelf

 After responding to Notice of Intent to Dismiss

-• If HRTO is convinced by an Applicant’s submissions, Applicant will receive a HRTO letter stating that the application will continue to be processed and then served on the Respondent
+• If HRTO is convinced by your submissions, you will receive a letter stating that the application will continue to be processed and then served on the respondent

-• If the HRTO is not convinced by an Applicant’s submissions, there is a chance the application may be dismissed
+• If the HRTO is not convinced by your submissions, there is a chance the application may be dismissed.

 The Human Rights Tribunal of Ontario (HRTO) may grant an interim remedy before a full hearing of the application (Form 1) has taken place.
 An interim remedy is a type of immediate, short-term help until the HRTO can make a final decision about whether there is a violation of the Human Rights Code (Code).